postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-mocking_with_examples.md

 ##### **Step 5: Sending a request using the mock server (M1)**

   Now that we have created our mock `M1`, let's try sending a request to this mock endpoint.
 Copy the mock URL from the mock we created in the previous step, and paste it into a new request, with an undefined path in this case `https://b75a340e-4268-4b20-8f5f-3cfc8f37cec6.mock.pstmn.io`.
-Under the **Headers** tab of this new request, add the `x-api-key` header, with the value of your [Postman Pro API key](https://app.getpostman.com/dashboard/integrations/pm_pro_api/list){:target="_blank"}.
+Under the **Headers** tab of this new request, add the `x-api-key` header, with the value of your [Postman API key](https://app.getpostman.com/dashboard/integrations/pm_pro_api/list){:target="_blank"}.

   [![send a request to mock server](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/anuhyaMock8.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/anuhyaMock8.png)